Entry into the DrOT Program with an Earned Bachelor's Degree

 Students may get credit for the above courses through a CLEP process.
 In some instances, credit may be given for life experience.

-Admission to the DrOT Program with an Earned BS Degree Program
+Admission to the DrOT Program with an Earned Bachelor's Degree Program

 The following will be required prior to course enrollment:

 - Minimum cumulative GPA of 3.00 in the baccalaureate degree program